Andy Hertzfeld: After Apple (1984–present)

-After leaving Apple in 1984, Hertzfeld co-founded three new companies – Radius (1986), General Magic (1990), and Eazel (1999).
+After leaving Apple in 1984, Hertzfeld co-founded three new companies: Radius (1986), General Magic (1990), and Eazel (1999).
 At Eazel, he helped to create the Nautilus file manager for Linux's GNOME desktop.
 He volunteered for the Open Source Applications Foundation in 2002 and 2003, writing early prototypes of Chandler, their information manager.
-In 1996, Hertzfeld was interviewed by Robert Cringely on the television documentary Triumph of the Nerds, and was again interviewed by Cringely on NerdTV in 2005.
+In 1996, Hertzfeld was interviewed by Robert X. Cringely on the television documentary Triumph of the Nerds, and was again interviewed by Cringely on NerdTV in 2005.

 In early 2004, he started folklore.org, a Web site devoted to collective storytelling that contains dozens of anecdotes about the development of the original Macintosh.
 The stories have been collected in an O'Reilly book, Revolution in the Valley, published in December 2004.

 In August 2005, Hertzfeld joined Google.
 On June 28, 2011, Google announced Google+, its latest attempt at social networking.
 Hertzfeld was the key designer of the Google+ Circles interface.
 He also worked on Picasa, and Gmail's profile image selector.
 He retired from Google in July 2013.

 As of October 2018, he is an investor of the startup Spatial.

-Portrayals
+In media

 Hertzfeld was portrayed by Elden Henson in the 2013 film Jobs.
 He was later played by actor Michael Stuhlbarg in the 2015 film Steve Jobs.
 Hertzfeld stated "almost nothing in it is how it really happened" about the Steve Jobs film, and that the film ultimately was not aiming for realism.

 Personal life

-Hertzfeld and his wife live in Palo Alto, California.
+Hertzfeld born into a Jewish family and attended Harriton High School.
+He and his wife live in Palo Alto, California.